 - Metabolic problems, such as diabetes

 The goal of treatment is to reduce sciatic nerve irritation.
-Choices are:
+Once the irritation is removed the nerve should gradualy return to normal.
+Care steps may include:

 - Supportive care, such as resting the area for no more than 1 to 2 days and avoiding things that may the pain worse